 - 1 tablespoon whole cloves

-But seriously, don’t get too hung up on exact measurements!
-This is foolproof, in fact get creative and try mixing up your own signature blend.
+Don’t get too hung up on exact measurements!
+This is foolproof, in fact, get creative and try mixing up your own signature blend.

 Try any combination of the following and I guarantee your kitchen will smell warm and inviting.

 - Dried or fresh Orange Slices or peels

 - Dried or fresh Apple Slices or peels